-Merck, Sharp and Dohme Award: An award of \$1000 awarded annually to a third year medical student who has shown outstanding achievement in the subject area of therapeutics.
+Merck, Sharp and Dohme Award: An award of \$1000 is awarded annually to the medical student in the clinical years judged most promising in the field of therapeutics.

 C.V.
 Mosby Company Prizes: The C.V.
 Mosby Company offers three prizes of books to be awarded annually to students with highest standing in the final examinations of the second and third years.